onurkarali/onurkarali.github.io/_pages/about.md

 where being self-sufficient was a vital necessity.

 I studied BSc and MSc degrees at <a href='https://eee.metu.edu.tr/'>EEE at METU</a>, specialized in <em>image processing</em>,
 <em>machine learning</em> and <em>software development</em>.
-I worked as aa R&D enginner at TUBITAK, and Roketsan,
+I worked as aa R&D engineer at TUBITAK, and Roketsan,
-and software enginner at Nokta, Amazon, and TomTom.
+and software engineer at Nokta, Amazon, and TomTom.
 Currently, I am working at Booking.com as software development engineer.
-I like coding(C++, Java, Pyhton), solving programming puzzles, and following the trends in machine learning and cloud computing.
+I code mostly in C++, Java and Javascript as a professional, however, I do amateurly some Pyhton, R, Dart, PHP and Kotlin whenever I need in my personal projects.
+I try to solve programming puzzles and join competitive programming whenever I have time, and I follow the trends in machine learning and cloud computing.

-Spending time with my family and friends, reading and listenin music are my daily, hiking and travelling are my long-term activities.
+I ike spending time with my family and friends.
+Reading and listenin music are my daily, hiking and travelling are my long-term activities.